etternagame/etterna/Docs/BuildingUpgrade.md

 ### Linux Dependencies

-While all dependencies for macOS and Windows are included in the repo, there are some linux libraries which cannot be included in the repo.
+While most dependencies for macOS and Windows are included in the repo, there are some linux libraries which cannot be included in the repo.

 - Debian: `apt install libcurl4-openssl-dev libxtst-dev libxrandr-dev libpulse-dev`
 - Fedora: `dnf install libXtst-devel libXrandr-devel pulseaudio-libs-devel`